 All these layers together form the final application.
 The graph below pictorially represents the makeup of each group in the final product.
-Getting this software/hardware combination right is the key to finding success in the autonomous industry.
-The developed on-board software finalization can be challenging given the package must be user-friendly, require minimal training, no additional environmental setup, and have robust reporting.
+Getting this software/hardware combination right is the key to success in the autonomous industry.
+The developed onboard software finalization can be challenging given the package must be user-friendly, require minimal training, have no additional environmental setup, and have robust reporting.

 The second key to success in developing or modifying a vehicle with autonomous navigation is precise and accurate motion control.
 Our engineers have spent more time developing the steering algorithms and hardware than any other system on Nomad.

 Critical stack enablers

 Many areas cut across and enhance the stack, impacting internal functionality, external value addition, or constraint.
 For example, as seen in simulation and AI frameworks.
 Simulation is used to reduce the costs of live testing and validate against multiple “what if” scenarios.
 Simulation is necessary to ensure the stack improves and provides consistent results in the real world.
 AI frameworks are not part of the stack but are a critical component of how imaging systems recognize patterns, images, predict pedestrian and vehicle behaviors, etc. AI models resulting from training are an essential part of the decision flow in our system.